Higher tech greenhouse for cucumber production in El Ejido

 Source: HD.com

+Higher tech greenhouse for cucumber production in El Ejido The transformation of the production model in southeast Spain is moving steadily towards increasingly technified systems, where climate control, resource efficiency and data driven decision making make the difference.
 During a visit to Agrolíder's production facilities, which markets under the Romenatur label, Montse, co-owner together with Juanmi, guided the tour through the new greenhouses, phase 1 already operational and phase 2, recently planted for the start of a new cucumber campaign, as well as through the upgraded grading, handling and storage areas.
-Here, process optimisation and the addition of a second line capable of handling a wider size range have improved management and operational efficiency.

 Frequently Asked Questions